World-News/World-News.github.io/_posts/2016-07-04-Week 8 Work Show.md

 **Translation**

 The translation has implemented by Google Translate API.

-- Not Free.
+* Not Free.
 Google Translate API is only available as a paid service
-- Usage Linits.
+* Usage Linits.
 Google Translate API has default limits of 2 million characters/day and 10,000 characters per 100 seconds (average 100 characters/second).
 But, Goole offer a 60 day free trial.

-- Access to all Cloud Platform Products
+* Access to all Cloud Platform Products
-- $300 credit for free
+* $300 credit for free
-- No autocharge after free trial ends
+* No autocharge after free trial ends

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses

 In addition, we are aslo trying to adopt other translate APIs and compare the translation qualities.
 But at this stage, Google Translate API is enough for our project.